 It’s that time of the year again!
 Although set as mostly a virtual event, the 25th edition of Montreal’s International Film Festival is looking like a sure winner for event of the year, at least from my very, very biased opinion.
+This time the opening film will be Julian Knafo’s BRAIN FREEZE world premiere.
 The films as well as panels and workshops will take advantage of the virtual platform created by Festival Scope and Shift72 we all became familiar with last year.
 The focus this year will be Japanese cinema.
 You can see the full announcement as well as the first wave of films listed in the official Fantasia site.
 Here’s some highlights from the first wave.

 THE LAST THING MARY SAW is a period drama with an occult theme set in an isolated setting (never go anywhere isolated, period) back in 1843, as written and directed by Edoardo Vitaletti.
 After a mysterious death in the family, a young woman is under suspicion.
 With an already scary setting and what has been called a “hypnotic nightmare vision” we’re hoping for strangeness all around.